Uterine Artery Embolization Recovery Time

 Returning to Normal Activities After Uterine Artery Embolization

-In general, patients are advised to keep their activity light while they recover from uterine artery embolization, but not to spend too much time in bed either.
+In general, patients are advised to keep their activity light during uterine artery embolization recovery, but not to spend too much time in bed either.
 Multiple studies have looked at how long it takes women to make a full recovery after uterine artery embolization.
-In most studies, recovery time averages between 9 and 12 days,⁸⁻¹² but exact recovery time will vary from person to person.
+In most studies, uterine artery embolization recovery time averages between 9 and 12 days,⁸⁻¹² but exact recovery time will vary from person to person.
 In general, women undergoing uterine artery embolization should plan for 1 to 2 weeks of recovery before returning to normal activities like work, intensive exercise, and sexual intercourse.

 How Long Does it Take for Uterine Artery Embolization to Work